‘Our phoenix’: Lula’s ups and downs in Brazil defy belief

 In Rousseff’s second term, however, a sprawling corruption investigation ensnared top politicians and businessmen alike.
 It plunged her administration — along with da Silva and the rest of the Workers’ Party he founded — into disgrace.

-Then the former president was sentenced for corruption and money laundering, and confined to a 160-square-foot room on the fourth floor of a Federal Police building in southern city Curitiba.
-That sidelined him from the 2018 presidential race, and cleared the way for Jair Bolsonaro, then a fringe lawmaker, to cruise to victory.
+Then da Silva himself was sentenced for corruption and money laundering, and confined to a 160-square-foot (15-square-meter) room on the fourth floor of a Federal Police building in the southern city of Curitiba.
+That sidelined him from the 2018 presidential race and cleared the way for Jair Bolsonaro, then a fringe lawmaker, to cruise to victory.
 Da Silva’s political legacy was in tatters.

 His personal life, too, was blown to pieces.
 His wife passed away, which at the time he blamed on the strain caused by the investigation.